chinarjoshi/DS-Emacs/README.md

 ## About The Project

 ### Inspiration
-While exploring the C++ standard template library, I became curious enough to want to implement some of the containers and iterables myself, so I created a set of editing macros that manage big data sets in the fastest asymptotic time possible.
+While exploring the C++ standard template library, I became curious enough to want to implement some of the containers and iterators myself, so I created a set of editing macros that manage big data sets in the fastest asymptotic time possible.

 ### What it does
 This application allows the user to manipulate big data sets with vim-inspired macros in the terminal.
 They choose between a trie for O(1) search, insertion, and deletion, or hashmap for O(n) search and deletion and O(1) insertion.